Our Cases

 Our Success In Personal Injury Cases

-At Berriz Law Group we have represented thousands of clients over the years and favorably resolved a very high percentage of the cases we take.
+At Alfonso & Berriz, APC we have represented thousands of clients over the years and favorably resolved a very high percentage of the cases we take.
 Our success rate is so high because we are skilled at identifying and vigorously pursuing valid claims and the insurance companies have figured out that we are a winning team.

 It is our professional responsibility (and incentive) to maximize the value and return of your claim.
 The following list provides real life examples of just a small portion of our successes, though each case is different and this is not a guarantee of any particular outcome: